ylhyra/icelandic-pronunciation-dataset/README.md

 [![License: CC BY-SA 3.0](https://img.shields.io/badge/License-CC%20BY%203.0-lightgrey.svg)](https://creativecommons.org/licenses/by/3.0/)

-This is the [Icelandic Pronunciation dataset](http://malfong.is/?pg=framburdur) by Eiríkur Rögnvaldsson (released under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)) with some changes.
+This is the [Icelandic pronunciation dataset](http://malfong.is/?pg=framburdur) by Eiríkur Rögnvaldsson (released under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)) with some changes.

 **Changes include:** Removal of regional variatiants, removal of homophones, fixes regarding [kʰ], [cʰ], [tʰ], and [dʰ] missing aspirations, several standardizations such as [œy] to [œi], [ɔu] to [ou].